How did HMS Prince of Wales get her name? Cost, crew size and where she was built

-HMS Prince of Wales is set to arrive in Portsmouth for the first time this year.
+HMS Prince of Wales has arrived in Portsmouth for the first time.

 She is the sister ship of future Royal Navy fleet flagship HMS Queen Elizabeth, which is currently on deployment in America for Westlant 19.